Essential Oils Make and Take Guide with DIY Recipe Ideas

 Why Host a Make and Take Class?

 This can be a fun career path or just a side hobby for those interested in earning some cash while doing something fun and creative.
 Getting into making essential oil recipes can become empowering.
-By teaching others to create beauty, cleaning, and health product at home with essential oils you can empower them.
+By teaching others to create beauty, cleaning, and health products at home with essential oils, you can empower them.

 Before getting into the details of a make and take essential oil class, it is important to determine your goal for the event.